1. Blog

 Key takeaways

 Your personal statement is a powerful tool that can leave a good impression on employers right from the start.
-Think of your personal statement as your professional introduction, a way to tell employers who you are and what you stand for in a simple, clear manner.
-When written well, your personal statement captures your professional essence and strengths, making people remember you for all the right reasons.
+Think of it as your professional introduction, a way to tell employers who you are and what you stand for in a simple, clear manner.

 Remember, your CV personal statement should ideally include: